Pushpins/tape for mounting posters will be provided.

 At least one of the authors must be at the assigned space during the designated time and date to discuss the work presented.

-Poster session will take place on Tuesday (June 14) at 17:15 but poster holders will be available for mounting earlier in the afternoon
+Poster session will take place on Wednesday (June 13).
+Poster holders will be available for mounting earlier in the afternoon

 If you bring your poster with you earlier you can leave it at the Registration Desk